Applied Criminology Master's Program

-Here at the California School of Forensic Studies (CSFS) we offer a degree programs in criminology and criminal justice.
-This master of science program in Applied Criminology is designed to enhance the skill set and employability of those already working within--or interested in entering--this emerging and dynamic field.
+The Master of Science in Applied Criminology program is designed to enhance the skill set and employability of those already working within--or interested in entering--this emerging and dynamic field.

 The Applied Criminology program is designed so students can customize their courses to fit their interests or industry.
-Upon enrollment, students choose from one of four concentration options:
+Upon enrollment, students choose from one of three concentration options:

 - Criminal Behavior

 Contact Us to Learn More

 For questions or to get more information about the Applied Criminology master's program call us at 1-866-UALLIANT (1-866-825-5426), or fill out the form on the top right of this page to request more information.